H&M's online second-hand shop Sellpy launches in 20 more countries

-STOCKHOLM (Reuters) - Swedish online second-hand shop Sellpy, which is majority-owned by fashion giant H&M, said on Monday it was opening in 20 more European countries, in a bet demand for sustainable fashion will keep growing.
+Swedish online second-hand shop Sellpy, which is majority-owned by fashion giant H&M (HMb.ST), said on Monday it was opening in 20 more European countries, in a bet demand for sustainable fashion will keep growing.

 The start-up handles the entire sales process from picking up the goods from sellers' homes, to photographing, selling and shipping.
 The expansion will take its number of markets to 24 after it first launched in 2014 in Sweden.